mvolkmann/blog/src/dart.md

 The `dart:core` package defines all the basic types like `bool`, `int`, `double`, and `String`.
 It also defines collection types like `List`, `Set`, and `Map`.
-Highlights of other classes defined here are described below.
+Highlights of other classes defined in `dart:core` are described below.

 ### DateTime class